LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 ======================= ============= ==========================================

 .. note:: RAJA reductions used with SIMD execution policies are not
-          guaranteed to generate correct results at present.
+          guaranteed to generate correct results.
+So they should not be used for kernels containing reductions.

 .. _atomicpolicy-label: